How to perform database queries for automation purposes

 - Add or subtract columns with arithmetic operations to obtain the desired result.

-- Additionally the result columns receive their own names (
+- Additionally the result columns receive their own names (ERROR_STOP_DURATION

 andOTHER_STOP_DURATION